Brian-ED/bqn-socket/README.md

 Some macros and defines were manually resolved by including a lot.
 Mistakes in conversions are likely.
 To find back some of the macros that were copied you may look in `<sys/socket.h>`, `<netdb.h>`(only for macros NI_MAXHOST and NI_MAXSERV), `<unistd.h>` (only for the close function), and `<arpa/inet.h>`.
 I have no idea if the macros are machine-dependant.

 Could be worth resolving all these macros automatically with [c-header-to-bqn-ffi](https://github.com/Brian-ED/c-header-to-bqn-ffi/).

+I'll be using this lib for making online games with rayed-bqn.